Mountain Gorilla Habitat. 4 places you’ll see gorillas in Africa

 Gorilla permits in Rwanda can also be obtained via the RDB (Rwanda Development Board) which is the government body in charge of issuing the permits to see the gorillas of Rwanda.

 In the Democratic Republic of Congo, you can see gorillas in Virunga National Park.
-The park neighbours both Rwanda’s Volcanoes National Park and Uganda’s Mgahinga Gorilla National Park.
+The park neighbors both Rwanda’s Volcanoes National Park and Uganda’s Mgahinga Gorilla National Park.

-While DRC has been disturbed by internal conflicts for many years, the good collaboration with Uganda and Rwanda, plus other conservation partners has enabled the study and preservation of the habitat for mountain gorillas.
+While DRC has been disturbed by internal conflicts for many years, the good collaboration with Uganda and Rwanda, plus other conservation partners has enabled the continued study and preservation of the mountain gorilla habitat in the country.

-Recent statistics indicate that 1004 mountain gorillas are living in the wild.
+Recent statistics indicate that more than 1000 mountain gorillas are living in the wild.
 This is good news because the 2003 census estimated a population of 380 individuals.
 This means that the population has more than doubled in 15 years.

 This, however, does not mean that the threats to their livelihood are eliminated.